 Now, have your helper hop inside the vehicle and turn the key to crank the engine.

 The engine won't turn over, but the idea is to verify that the starter motor solenoid is getting the 12 Volt start signal from the ignition switch.

 Your multimeter is going to register one of two results: Either 10 to 12 Volts DC or no voltage at all.

 OK, let's make sense of the readings that your multimeter recorded in the test:

-CASE 1: If your multimeter registered 10 to 12 Volts: This test result let's you know the starter solenoid is receiving the Start signal (crank signal).
+CASE 1: Your multimeter registered 10 to 12 Volts.
+This test result let's you know the starter solenoid is receiving the Start signal (crank signal).

 This means that we can forget about the safety neutral switch and the ignition switch being bad.
 OK, now the next test is to do a very easy and simple voltage drop test.
 Go to: TEST 3.

 CASE 2: If your multimeter DID NOT register 10 to 12 Volts.
 This result exonerates the starter motor.
 Your starter motor is not bad.

 Here's the reason why: Without this 10 to 12 Volt Crank Signal, the starter motor will not crank the engine.
 Now, although it's beyond the scope of this article to test the neutral safety switch or the ignition switch, you have eliminated the starter motor and this means saving money by not buying a part your vehicle does not need.